p4yl0ad/red/README.md

 # CRTO_Notes
-Collection of things used for CRTO that might be useful
+Collection of red team things used for CRTO that might be useful

 ****